Trasplante alogénico haploidéntico de progenitores hematopoyéticos en pediatría en Uruguay

 1.

 Dufort G, Castillo LA, Pisano S, Castiglioni M, Pagés C, Simón E, Zuccolo S, Incoronato A, Barcelona R, Schelotto M, Morosini F, Ferrando M, Peña C, Silveira A, Tiscornia A, Mezzano R, Lemos F, Guerrero L, Ferreira V, Giordano H, Boggia B, Quarnetti A, Dabezies A. Trasplante alogénico haploidéntico de progenitores hematopoyéticos en pediatría en Uruguay.
 Rev. Méd.
 Urug.
 [Internet].
-31 de marzo de 2014 [citado 1 de mayo de 2024];30(1):17-9.
+31 de marzo de 2014 [citado 24 de noviembre de 2024];30(1):17-9.
 Disponible en: http://www2.rmu.org.uy/ojsrmu311/index.php/rmu/article/view/256

 Sección